JimDenis/weather_forecast/README.md

 -   Add city name in "Search for City" & hit go button or enter
 -   The weather for that city will diplay.
+-   See example below of the first screen.....

     ![Alt text](screencapture-jimdenis-github-io-weather_forecast-1595975921437.png)

 ### Prerequisites